- What accommodation does Cancer Council WA offer?

 - Is there more information about living in the country with cancer?

-Our two self-catering accommodation lodges in Perth are a home-away-from-home for country cancer patients and their carers.
-In the 2016/17 financial year, 4,711 cancer patients and carers stayed with us at one of our lodges while they accessed treatments and appointments in the metro area.
+Our two self-catering accommodation lodges in Perth offer a home-away-from-home for country cancer patients and their carers.
+In the 2018/19 financial year 5,358 cancer patients and carers stayed with us at one of our lodges while they accessed treatments and appointments in the metro area.

 The video below explains a little more about the services and support available at Milroy Lodge: